Drishya-workspace/document-scanner-opencv/Readme.md

 ### Demo Video

-The complete working demonstration of the application is available in the `demo` folder.
+The complete working demonstration of the application is available in repository.

 ## Challenges Addressed